dariober/SICERpy/README.md

 * **Friendly API** `SICER.py` takes command line arguments using the usual and convenient format `SICER.py --option arg`.
 In contrast, the original script takes eleven (!) positional arguments.
 Also, each step of the pipeline is checked for clean exit so that if something goes wrong you now right away.

 * **Input is BAM** As opposed to `SICER.sh` which requires bed format.
+Options to filter reads by flag and mapping quality are also provided.
 To convert bed to bam see [bedtools bedtobam](http://bedtools.readthedocs.org/en/latest/content/tools/bedtobam.html)

 * **Parallel execution of multiple SICER runs** The original script caused temporary files from multiple instances of SICER to overwrite each other.
 `SICER.py` instead uses unique temporary directories so it can be run in parallel in the same directory from the same input files.